-Students discover historical evidence by exploring the World Heritage listed Hyde Park Barracks and examining a range of sources.
-Activities include handling leg-irons from the convict period and explore the interactive displays in the Convict Sydney exhibition, including the tools that convicts worked with and the food they ate.
+Students discover historical evidence by exploring the World Heritage-listed Hyde Park Barracks and examining a range of historical sources.
+Students learn about the convict period by handling objects and exploring displays in the newly refurbished museum.

-There is time to rest in a convict hammock and investigate a re-created rat’s nest beneath the floorboards.
-Students also discuss artworks as historical sources and hear individual stories about the convicts who lived at the barracks, helping them develop their skills of empathetic understanding.
+Students discuss artworks as historical sources; there is time to rest in a convict hammock and hear individual stories about the convicts who lived at the barracks, helping them to develop their skills of empathetic understanding.

 Investigating Convict History is a one-hour program designed to accommodate large groups of students.

 Up to 20 Students: $210